MeroVinggen/Godot-AndroidInternetConnectionStatePlugin/README.md

 ## About

-The plugin provides you with the ability to check whether the Android user is connected to the Internet or not (the plugin checks both Wi-Fi and cellular connections) and real-time state handling.
+The plugin provides you with the ability to check whether the Android user is connected to the Internet or not (the plugin checks for Wi-Fi, cellular and Ethernet connections) and real-time state or network type change.

 Special thanks to the YouTube channel “Coding With Nothing”.